Migration (2023 film): Plot

-In New England, anxious Mack Mallard discourages his children Dax and Gwen from venturing beyond the pond, to the displeasure of his wife Pam.
-One day, the pond is visited by a flock of ducks migrating south to Jamaica, which the family finds interesting, but Mack has no such interest.
-Pam tells Mack that he must open his eyes to the world.
-That night, Mack talks with his uncle Dan, who also does not want to leave the pond, but his loneliness makes Mack re-evaluate his stance and he decides to let his family migrate, with Uncle Dan joining them at Gwen's behest.
+In New England, anxious Mack Mallard discourages his children Dax and Gwen from venturing beyond their home Moosehead Pond, to the displeasure of his wife Pam.
+One day, the pond is visited by a flock of ducks who are migrating south to Jamaica.
+After Mack initially refuses to migrate, a disappointed Pam tells Mack that he must open his eyes to the world before he misses the opportunity.
+That night, Mack decides to let his family migrate after being persuaded by Uncle Dan, who also joins them.
+As they begin their journey, the Mallards discover that they are flying in the opposite direction.

-During a rainstorm, they shelter in a swamp underneath a boardwalk where they encounter elderly heron Erin, who invites them to spend the night with her and her husband Harry in their shack.
-Despite the herons' frightening countenance, Erin proves their good intentions by saving Dax and Gwen from a catfish.

-The next day, the Mallards arrive in New York City where Uncle Dan gets them in trouble with a flock of pigeons led by the pugnacious Chump.
-Pam defuses the situation and Chump introduces them to her friend Delroy, a scarlet macaw from Jamaica who lives caged by a human chef that kidnapped him.
-Mack and Pam infiltrate the restaurant where the chef works to acquire the key to Delroy's cage and free him; he guides them to Jamaica in return.
+During a thunderstorm, they take shelter in a swamp underneath a boardwalk where they encounter elderly great blue heron Erin, who invites them to spend the night with her and her husband Harry in their shack.
+Despite the herons' frightening countenances, Erin proves their good intentions by saving Dax and Gwen from a catfish that almost swallows them whole.
+The next day after leaving the swamp, the Mallards arrive in New York City where Uncle Dan gets them in trouble with a flock of pigeons, led by the pugnacious Chump.
+Pam defuses the situation, and Chump introduces them to her friend Delroy, a homesick scarlet macaw from Jamaica who is caged by a cruel human chef that kidnapped him from his home.
+Despite Dax's plea to help get the key, Mack and Pam infiltrate the restaurant where the chef works to acquire the key to Delroy's cage and manage to free him; he guides them to Jamaica in return.

-While Gwen stops for a bathroom break, Mack finds an entrance to a resort inhabited by pekins.
-The group enjoys the resort but Dax discovers it is a duck farm, with the chef from earlier as its current client.
-Mack tells Dax to go back to Pam, but he instead alerts the pekins.
-He loses his wing feathers from being stepped on by the chef, rendering him flightless.
-The family, Delroy and the pekins escape the farm.
-The birds stop to rest at a motel where Mack scolds Dax for being reckless.
+While Gwen stops for a bathroom break, the group finds an entrance to a resort inhabited by pekins.
+They enjoy the resort until Dax discovers it is a duck farm, with the chef from the restaurant earlier being its current client to purchase the pekins for food.
+Mack tells Dax to go back to Pam, but he instead alerts the pekins in order to help save them.
+However, he loses his wing feathers after being stepped on by the chef, rendering him flightless while Mack saves him.
+The family, Delroy, and the pekins narrowly escape the farm.
+They stop at a seaside motel to rest, where Mack sternly scolds Dax for disobeying him and putting his life at risk, upsetting Dax.